 The important thing to take away from these reviews is possible patterns.
 If you find cheap movers with constant complaints about broken belongings, skip these companies altogether.

 You want a company that has mostly good reviews with a few isolated complaints otherwise.
 In fact, these complaints might have responses from the companies themselves.
 Movers that take the consumers’ concerns into consideration are worth your time.
 Miscommunication may have been in play for that bad review to come to light.

 3. Reasonable Deposit Amounts

-Third on the list of 7 things to look for is reasonable deposit amounts.
-Out of state moving services will require some investment so that your items can be transported without incident.
+Third on the list of what to look for in moving companies is reasonable deposit amounts.
+The best moving services will require some investment so that your items can be transported without incident.
 It’s perfectly normal for a deposit to be requested by the moving company.

-Most cheap state to state movers will ask for 10 to 20 percent down on the service.
+Most professional moving companies will ask for 10 to 20 percent down on the service.
 This amount is a good-faith estimate so that the appointment can be finalized.
-As soon as the long distance move is over, the remaining balance is due.
+As soon as the move is over, the remaining balance is due.

 Furthermore, be especially wary of any company that asks for the entire balance upfront.
 There’s absolutely no reason why this scenario should be the norm.
 Paying a mover the entire balance might mean that they won’t show up on moving day.
 Scams are prevalent, so be particularly critical of any unusual deposit requests.